hola/player/jw_player.md

 It is possible to support both JW Player and Hola Player on the same page, enabling Hola Player just for a subset of platform (eg. chrome windows).

 ### Example JW Player/Hola Player
+- Load hola script //hola.org/play_loader.js
+- Integrate the code below in your site.
 - The code below assumes jquery is used.
 The code must be called after jquery is loaded
 - The following html elements are used to start playing the video `#player_display_button` and `.jwpreview.jwbestfit`